 COMPAS loves art.
 What’s your favorite art form and why do you love it?

->

-> I’m not sure I can pick a favorite.
-I earned my BFA in painting; specifically abstract painting so I absolutely love doing that when I have time.
+I’m not sure I can pick a favorite.
+I earned my BFA in painting; specifically abstract watercolor painting so I absolutely love doing that when I have time.
 Recently I’ve been taking some printmaking classes which are teaching me a whole new way to create artwork.
 I also love going to concerts, films, plays, musicals, museums…I try to get as much art into my life as I can.
 It makes life so much brighter.

->

-> What’s your go-to inspirational song (Eye of the Tiger, Roar, Friday by Rebecca Black)?
+What’s your go-to inspirational song (Eye of the Tiger, Roar, Friday by Rebecca Black)?

 Hmmm…that’s a tough one.
 Definitely not any of those examples!
 This answer would probably change depending on the day but today I’m going to say “Under Pressure” by Queen and David Bowie.
 That title might sound contradictory to inspirational but that beat gets me going.

 Inquiring minds would like to know… Glass half-empty or full?

 Most days I see it as full.
 I feel privileged to be able to get to do what I do every day.